The Importance of Ventilation in Your Geodesic Dome Greenhouse

 Understanding why greenhouse ventilation is so important will help you make the best choices on how and when to open doors, adjust vents and thermostats, and turn on fans.

-Fresh Air & Respiration
+Fresh Air and Respiration

 In general, there will be less photosynthesis happening in the winter and less respiration happening in the summer.
 Different day lengths and weather conditions can cause different gaseous imbalances that can stress and weaken your plants.
 There is no better safeguard against depletion of oxygen or carbon dioxide than regular ventilation, in both winter and summer.